Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 OR view the availability of some of the best liveaboards in Galapagos and book online at the best price!

-Embark on vibrant, exciting, and diverse diving in Palau – a new addition to our list of the best scuba diving in the world in 2024.
+Embark on vibrant, exciting, and diverse diving in Palau.
 Palau offers scuba divers opportunities to witness mind-blowing spawning events, explore shipwrecks from Micronesia’s World War II theater, experience thrilling currents, and dive spectacular walls.
+Take your pick between liveaboard or land-based diving, and maybe even combine it with a trip to Yap.

 One of our favorite things about diving in Palau is the access to the best dive sites from both liveaboards and land-based resorts.
 This versatility, combined with conditions suitable for divers of all experience levels, makes Palau accessible to a wider audience, including non-divers.
 Divers seeking to maximize their dive time will enjoy liveaboards, with most offering up to 5 dives daily.
-Resorts follow a more relaxed pace of 2-3 dives daily, allowing more time for relaxing or enjoying other activities.
+Resorts typically follow a more relaxed pace of 2-3 dives daily, allowing more time for relaxing or enjoying other activities.
+You can also get the best of both worlds by diving liveaboard-style with a land-based operation running dive trips on a rotating week-long schedule where you dive with the same guide and visit different sites each day.
+It's an exceptional way to enjoy the best diving and explore the culinary, cultural, and natural experiences Palau has to offer.

 Learn about Palau dive resorts and view live availability of Palau liveaboards.